ChatTraffic: Text-to-Traffic Generation via Diffusion Model

 \section{Methodology}

-In this section, we first briefly summarize how the TTG task differs from the traditional traffic prediction task in \cref{section3.1}.
-We then introduce the diffusion model for traffic generation in \cref{section3.2}.
-Finally, we illustrate the proposed ChatTraffic in \cref{section3.3}.
+In this section, we first briefly summarize how the TTG task differs from the traditional traffic prediction task in section \ref{section3.1}.
+We then introduce the diffusion model for traffic generation in section \ref{section3.2}.
+Finally, we illustrate the proposed ChatTraffic in section \ref{section3.3}.
 Given a piece of text describing the traffic system (including time, location, and events), the goal of ChatTraffic is to generate traffic situations (speed, congestion level, and passing time) that align well with the text.